josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 > WordPress.org is not WordPress.
 WordPress.org is not Automattic or the WordPress Foundation, and is not controlled by either.
 To the contrary, as Plaintiff itself acknowledges, WordPress.org is Mr. Mullenweg’s responsibility.

 Basically, "yeah, we did everything they said, and we had every right to do it."
 (Pretty much the exact response you'd expect from a lawyer who [defended corporations against formerly enslaved children and cited Nazis as precedent](https://slate.com/news-and-politics/2020/12/neal-katyal-supreme-court-nestle-cargill-child-slavery.html).)
-(Yes, I know Matt's lawyer isn't technically a reflection on Matt, but if you're the human who took that case and helped corporations exploit enslaved children without consequence, I think you deserve to have it brought up literally every time anyone on Earth breathes mention of your miserable shitbag existence.)
+(Yes, I know Matt's lawyer isn't technically a reflection on Matt, but if you're the human who took that case and helped corporations exploit enslaved children without consequence, I think you deserve to have it brought up literally every time anyone on Earth breathes mention of your miserable existence.)

 Anyway: I'm not qualified to speak on the legal soundness of this defense, but in the real world, there are a lot of problems with it.

-For starters: as I've mentioned several times now, we were all led to believe that the Foundation _actually **is**_ .org, and that its entire reason for existence was to prevent this exact flavor of corporate white-collar crime.
+For starters: as I've mentioned several times now, we were all led to believe that the Foundation actually ***is*** .org, and that its entire reason for existence was to prevent this exact flavor of corporate white-collar crime.

 For another, the Foundation's _explicit mission_ and reason for existence is: